One dead at Port Charlotte bar, early Saturday investigation continues

 “Unfortunately we had a bad incident,” Phoenix said.
 “Nothing good happens after midnight.”

-This is not the first shooting to happen in School House Square, with a man being shot in the parking lot in 2013.
+This is not the first shooting at School House Square, with another man shot in the parking lot in 2013.

+Johnson, a US Army/Air Force veteran, purchased Over the Bridge in April 2019.
+He said the shooting could damage his business’s reputation but that he and his staff would push ahead.

-Anyone with information can contact the Charlotte County Sheriff's Office at 941-639-0013 or submit an anonymous tip through their mobile app.
+Anyone with information may contact the Charlotte County Sheriff’s Office at 941-639-0013 or submit an anonymous tip through their mobile app.

 Post a comment as